-We’ve all heard that air pollution is becoming a problem nationally.
-But it’s not a problem here, is it?
+We’ve all heard that air pollution is a problem nationally.
+But it’s not a problem here in Staffordshire, is it?

-It’s a growing problem and is responsible for almost 500 deaths a year in Staffordshire and Stoke-on-Trent.
+It’s a growing problem and is responsible for almost 390 deaths a year in Staffordshire.
 One third of all deaths from stroke, lung cancer and heart disease are due to air pollution.
 It affects everyone.
-It affects people of any age; with unborn children, young children and older people being particularly vulnerable.
-It’s the biggest environmental threat to the public’s health.
+It affects people of any age; with unborn babies, children and older people being particularly vulnerable.
+It is currently the biggest environmental threat to public health.

-To help promote the campaign, we have developed some downloadable materials you can share to help everyone breathe better.
+To help promote the campaign, we have developed some downloadable materials you can use and share to help everyone breathe better.

 Pick a small and easy action below and find out how it will help, or sign up to get tips straight into your inbox.